Limited Access: No

 Students wishing to transfer into the FAMU-FSU College of Engineering must meet the following criteria:

-• Must earn a grade of "C minus" or better on the first attempt of the courses designated in the Pre-Engineering curriculum (Calculus I, Calculus II, General Chemistry I, Pre-Engineering Lab) at any institution attended.
+• Must earn a grade of "C minus" or better on the first attempt of the courses designated in the Pre-Engineering curriculum (Calculus I, Calculus II, General Chemistry I, First Year Engineering Lab) at any institution attended.
 One repeated attempt out of all pre-engineering courses is permitted.

-• Transfer students who have one repeated attempt in the pre-engineering courses, must have already completed all pre-engineering courses (excluding Pre-Engineering Lab).
+• Transfer students who have one repeated attempt in the pre-engineering courses, must have already completed all pre-engineering courses (excluding First Year Engineering Lab).

-• Transfer students who will earn an AA or have more than 60 hours of transfer credit prior to enrollment at the College must have completed at least Calculus I. It is strongly preferred that AA transfer students have the majority of the pre-engineering courses completed before arriving (excluding Pre-Engineering Lab).
+• Transfer students who will earn an AA or have more than 60 hours of transfer credit prior to enrollment at the College must have completed at least Calculus I. It is strongly preferred that AA transfer students have the majority of the pre-engineering courses completed before arriving (excluding First Year Engineering Lab).

 Major Program of Studies at FSU: (107 hours)

 The prepared, motivated student with proper high school preparation can complete a Chemical Engineering degree in four to five years by taking a course load averaging 15-18 hours each semester supplemented by taking courses during summer terms.
 Some students may require additional terms to complete the program.
 A student with superior training may gain advanced placement through programs for acceleration (credit by exam, high school dual-enrollment).
 Students may choose to specialize in any of the two majors through the selection of Advanced Chemistry and Chemical Engineering electives.
 Both majors require the same number of credit hours.
-Visit the current departmental curriculum guide: http://www.eng.fsu.edu/cbe/undergraduate/ .
+Visit the current departmental curriculum guide: https://eng.famu.fsu.edu/cbe/undergraduate/guides-checklists .

 Math/ Basic Science: (34 hours)

 MAC 2313 (5) Calculus III